wizmo2/squeezelite-esp32/README.md

 # Hardware tips
 There is a possibility to have a software on/off where a temporary switch can power-up the esp32 which then will auto-sustain its power.
 Depending on the selected hardware, it a can also include a power-off by using a long press on the same button.

-The auto-power is simply acheived by using `setGPIO` and forcing a GPIO to Vcc or GND and the sustain on/off requires a button creation whose longpress is an ACTRLS_SLEEP action (see also the [Sleeping](#sleeping)) section.
-See schedmatics below, credits @https://github.com/Renber78.
+The auto-power is simply acheived by using `setGPIO` and forcing a GPIO to Vcc or GND and the sustain on/off requires a button creation whose longpress is an ACTRLS_SLEEP action (see also the [Sleeping](#sleeping) section).
+Credits @https://github.com/Renber78 for schedmatics below

 ![alt text](https://github.com/sle118/squeezelite-esp32/blob/7eb4b218e31aa4692c5280fbec4619f690032c4a/Soft%20Power.png)